feluelle/airflow-diagrams/README.md

 ## 🤔 How it Works

-ℹ️ At first it connects, by using the official [Apache Airflow Python Client](https://github.com/apache/airflow-client-python), to your Airflow installation to retrieve all DAGs (in case you don't specify any `dag_id`) and all Tasks for the DAG(s).
+1. ℹ️ It connects, by using the official [Apache Airflow Python Client](https://github.com/apache/airflow-client-python), to your Airflow installation to retrieve all DAGs (in case you don't specify any `dag_id`) and all Tasks for the DAG(s).

-🔮 Then it tries to find a diagram node for every DAGs task, by using [Fuzzy String Matching](https://github.com/seatgeek/thefuzz), that matches the most.
+1. 🪄 It processes every DAG and its Tasks and 🔮 tries to find a diagram node for every DAGs task, by using [Fuzzy String Matching](https://github.com/seatgeek/thefuzz), that matches the most.
 If you are unhappy about the match you can also provide a `mapping.yml` file to statically map from Airflow task to diagram node.

-🪄 Lastly it renders the results into a python file which can then be executed to retrieve the rendered diagram. 🎉
+1. 🎨 It renders the results into a python file which can then be executed to retrieve the rendered diagram. 🎉

 ## ❤️ Contributing